 The content of the pop-up button that displays the list of employees is currently unsorted.
 This can make it difficult to find an employee to set as another's manager.
 You can ensure that the pop-up menu's content is sorted by creating a sort descriptor to associate with the array controller that manages the collection of managers and rearranging the controller's contents prior to displaying the pop-up.

-1. Add instance variables and outlet properties to the MyDocument class header file for the pop-up button and the managers array controller.
+1. Add outlets to the MyDocument class header file for the pop-up button and the managers array controller.

 '''

-NSArrayController managersArrayController;
+IBOutlet NSPopUpButton managerPopup;

-NSPopUpButton managerPopup;
+IBOutlet NSArrayController managersArrayController;

-NSArrayController employeeTableController;
+'''